-In pursuit of achieving integrity, the NZOC requires its Member Federations, by a date specified by the NZOC, to:
+In pursuit of achieving integrity in sport, the NZOC requires its Member Federations, by a date specified by the NZOC, to:

-- 1. Adopt Rules/Policies: adopt and implement rules or policies to combat illegal/prohibited sports Betting, match-fixing and corruption, which are consistent with the "New Zealand Policy on Sports Match-Fixing and Related Corruption" developed by Sport New Zealand and/or consistent with the IOC Code and any rules, regulations, by-laws or policies of any Member Federation's international governing body; - Appointment: appoint a specified contact person for the Member Federation to be responsible for matters relating to overseeing the Member Federation's management of integrity matters (including anti-match fixing, illegal/prohibited sports Betting and corruption); - 3.
-Reporting and Investigation: ensure it has appropriate match-fixing, illegal/prohibited sports Betting and corruption incident reporting and investigation mechanisms in place, including protection for those who report concerns; - 4.
-Disclosure: promptly disclose to the NZOC, IOC, the relevant International Federation and any relevant Government Agency as appropriate, any potential or confirmed breach of the Member Federation's rules on sports Betting, match-fixing and/or corruption which occurs during any Games Period; - 5.
-Support: establish strong support and protection mechanisms for members of the Member Federation who may come in contact with, or be exposed to or involved in, illegal/prohibited sports Betting, match-fixing or corrupt activity; - 6.
-Co-operation: take all necessary steps to assist the Government Agencies in the exercise of their functions under legislation and will render all necessary assistance in any investigation carried out by a Government Agency in relation to illegal/prohibited sports Betting, match-fixing and/or corruption in sport;
+- 1. Adopt Rules/Policies: adopt and implement rules or policies to combat prohibited sports Betting, sharing of Inside Information, match-fixing and corruption, which are consistent with the OM Code PMC and any rules, regulations, by-laws or policies of any Member Federation's international governing body; - 2.
+Appointment: appoint a specified contact person for the Member Federation to be responsible for matters relating to overseeing the Member Federation's management of integrity matters (including anti-match fixing, prohibited sports Betting and corruption); - 3.
+Reporting and Investigation: ensure it has appropriate match-fixing, prohibited sports Betting and corruption incident reporting and investigation mechanisms in place, including protection for those who report concerns; - 4.
+Disclosure: promptly disclose to the NZOC, IOC (though its Olympic Movement Unit on the Prevention of the Manipulation of Competitions), the relevant International Federation and any relevant Government Agency as appropriate, any potential or confirmed breach of the Member Federation's rules on sports Betting, sharing of Inside Information, match-fixing and/or corruption which occurs during any Games Period; - 5.
+Support: establish strong support and protection mechanisms for members of the Member Federation who may come in contact with, or be exposed to or involved in, prohibited sports Betting, match-fixing or corrupt activity; - 6.
+Co-operation: take all necessary steps to assist the Government Agencies, Member Federation disciplinary committees and investigators in the exercise of their functions under legislation or the relevant regulations or policies and will render all necessary assistance in any investigation carried out by a Government Agency in relation to prohibited sports Betting, match-fixing and/or corruption in sport;

-- 7. Discipline: establish a disciplinary framework detailing specific, effective, proportionate and dissuasive sanctions and measures for engaging in any illegal/prohibited sports Betting, match-fixing and corruption; and - 8.
-Education: promote appropriate education to relevant personnel in the Member Federation so they clearly understand the Member Federation's anti-match-fixing, illegal/prohibited sports Betting and corruption requirements and are aware of prevention strategies.
+- 7. Discipline: establish a disciplinary framework detailing specific, effective, proportionate and dissuasive sanctions and measures for engaging in any prohibited sports Betting, match-fixing and corruption; and - 8.
+Education: promote appropriate education to relevant personnel in the Member Federation so they clearly understand the Member Federation's anti-match-fixing, prohibited sports Betting and corruption requirements and are aware of prevention strategies.